aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 ### Providing Access

-Amazon Detective works by consuming VPC Flow Logs, Cloudtrail Logs, EKS Audit Logs, and Security Hub findings and correlating resource IDs with events from GuardDuty into a behavior graph.
+Amazon Detective works by consuming VPC Flow Logs, Cloudtrail Logs, EKS Audit Logs, and AWS Security Hub CSPM findings and correlating resource IDs with events from GuardDuty into a behavior graph.
 This graph is what you can follow in Detective when performing an investigation to see which IP relates to which EC2 instance to which EC2 instance profile to which IAM role that created the instance profile, for example.

 ![Detective flow](../../images/DT-Flow.png)